-7.2.7 Establish Time of Day
+7.2.6 Establish Time of Day

 The CM and CMTS need to have the current date and time.
-This need not be authenticated and need only be accurate to the nearest second [MCNS2].
+This is required for time-stamping logged events which can be reviewed by the management system.
+This need not be authenticated and need only be accurate to the nearest second.